A New Vostok!

 Russian traverse vehicles.

 Other sources and info...the photo of Sevmorput as well as other information was discovered from posts by Alexey Loginov and others on a since-removed Antarctic Facebook group.
 The video above and other information was shared by the W.A.P.
 Worldwide Antarctic Program website.
-And other information came from the MIL-OSI New Zealand Global Affairs website--a translation of a Russian language document.
+And other information came from the MIL-OSI New Zealand Global Affairs website (archive)--a translation of a Russian language document.